Australian Catchment Classification Study

-C&R Consulting Pty Ltd was recently commissioned to undertake a classification study of Australian catchments to group catchments with similar flooding characteristics.
-This project is a nation-wide catchment regionalisation study with further applications to regional flood studies, particularly in ungauged catchments.
+C&R Consulting Pty Ltd were commissioned to undertake a classification study of Australian catchments to group catchments with similar flooding characteristics.
+This project was a nation-wide catchment regionalisation study with further applications to regional flood studies, particularly in ungauged catchments.
 The findings are novel, with no published similar study of the same scale.

 Statistical Analysis for Real World Results

 Our methods were designed to cope with the many inconsistencies in the data while still providing reliable and reproducible results.
 Clustering analysis was used to form 9 clusters representative of the variables used in this study.
 Data also underwent linear regression, principal component analysis and summation by L-moments prior to clustering.